-Drywall repairs can be easily carried out by your regular handyman, who will charge about $50–$65 per hour plus materials for the average job.
+Handyman hourly rates are $50 to $80 plus materials for the average drywall repair job.
 Most handymen are also qualified to do more complex tasks.
 Check with your handyman about his experience and knowledge before you run to hire the more expensive contractor.

 If you have damage that is more involved, such as water damage, huge holes, or repairs needing multiple sheets of drywall, you might want to use a licensed, insured contractor, who will cost about $75–$90 an hour.

 |Numerous nail holes||Holes over 5’ in diameter|

 |Small (less than 4” in diameter)||Large cracks|